 Connecting to a server with administrator or publisher privilege

 You don't need to be connected to a server in order to define a service; you can create a service definition file which you can upload to a server at a later time.
 But, eventually, you'll need an administrator or publisher connection to an ArcGIS Server in order to create a functioning service.
-You can create this connection when publishing, or create the connection before publishing by clicking Add ArcGIS Server in the Catalog window of ArcMap.
+You can create this connection when publishing, or create the connection before publishing by clicking Add ArcGIS for Server in the Catalog window of ArcMap.

 Share as Service wizard